sumayamateen/Learner_Churn_Analysis/README.md

 - Learners start courses highly motivated, but many drop out unexpectedly.
 - 31.8% of learners withdraw silently, with no clear indicators, making intervention difficult.
 - Dropouts are influenced by **personal, academic, and platform-related factors**.
-- High enrollments but low completions highlight the need for **predictive solutions to detect at-risk learners early**.
+- High enrollments but low completions highlight the need for **predictive solutions** to detect at-risk learners early.

 ---